-- Provide a safe space for them to debate controversial issues. - Help them to build resilience and the critical thinking they need to be able to challenge extremist arguments. - Give them confidence to explore different perspectives, question, and challenge.
+Provide a safe space for them to debate controversial issues.

+- Help them to build resilience and the critical thinking they need to be able to challenge extremist arguments. - Give them confidence to explore different perspectives, question, and challenge.

 The school is committed to providing effective filtering systems and this will include monitoring the activities of children when on-line in the school.
-We follow the guidance set out in Annex C (KCSIE September 2020) Please refer to the e-safety/online safety policy.
+We follow the guidance set out in Annex C (KCSIE September 2018) Please refer to Perran-ar-Worthal CP School's e-safety/online safety policy.

-All staff in the first instance should contact the SPOC (Single Point of Contact) within the school, Hannah Pallôt (Deputy Headteacher) with any concerns.
+All staff in the first instance should contact the SPOC (Single Point of Contact) within the school, Hannah Pallôt, with any concerns.